 Young readers will be entertained and find the story educational.
 Bastian Gregory has a creative mind, describing settings in detail as well as all kinds of different creatures.
 I admired Pete because he represents the virtue of friendship.
 Even when he is concerned that he can’t solve a problem, he does everything he can to help others and never gives up.

-We have a copy of The Accidental Suffragist by Galia Gichon to give away!
+We have a copy of Finding Sunlight by Chrissy Holm to give away!

-To win, sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.
-Winner will be chosen by the end of August from subscribers who enter via the newsletter.
+To win, sign up for our Free Newsletter on the right-hand side of the site and enter via the newsletter.
+Winner will be chosen by the end of November from subscribers who enter via the newsletter.
 Good luck!